matloff/TidyverseSkeptic/README.md

 functional composition.

 This blind faith extends to other RStudio products, such as RMarkdown.
-On Tidy follower on Twitter, for example, mistakenly thought that one cannot write reproducible code -- code that give the same result no matter when or where it is run -- unless one uses RMarkdown.
+One Tidy follower on Twitter, for example, mistakenly thought that one cannot write reproducible code -- code that give the same result no matter when or where it is run -- unless one uses RMarkdown.
 This of course is quite false; RMarkdown is neither necessary nor sufficient for